RyotaUshio/obsidian-math-in-callout/README.md

-# Better Math in Callouts/Blockquotes
+# Better Math in Callouts & Blockquotes

-This is an [Obsidian.md](https://obsidian.md) plugin to add a better support for math rendering inside callouts/blockquotes to Live Preview.
+This is an [Obsidian.md](https://obsidian.md) plugin to add a better Live Preview support for math rendering inside callouts & blockquotes.

 > Note: The features of this plugin are originally a part of [Math Booster](https://ryotaushio.github.io/obsidian-math-booster/), another community plugin of mine.
 Once this plugin is approved by the Obsidian team, they will be removed from Math Booster.